Toronto Light Opera Association: Notable members

 Howard Mawson, a bass baritone who played a role in many of the productions, went on to have a notable career in other operatic and dramatic organizations.
 He became a founding member of the Toronto branch of the Gilbert and Sullivan Society.
-His wife Elizabeth Mawson (née Burlington), a mezzo-soprano and a regular performer in the association, would later become well known for her long-standing role as Marilla in the Anne of Green Gables – The Musical production at the Charlottetown Festival; she also performed with the Canadian Opera Company.
+His wife Elizabeth Mawson (née Burlington), a mezzo-soprano and a regular performer in the association, became known for her long-standing role as Marilla in the Anne of Green Gables – The Musical production at the Charlottetown Festival; she also performed with the Canadian Opera Company.
 Both Howard and Elizabeth would also later perform in the Eaton Operatic Society of Toronto.
-Geoffrey Hatton had been a member of the famous D'Oyly Carte Opera Company before moving to Toronto and continuing to both perform and direct in various musical organizations.
-Alfred Kidney was involved as performer, director, producer or coach in dozens of productions in Scotland, Ireland and Canada over a period of 40 years.
-Rose McDonald of the Toronto Evening Telegram wrote, "There is no one more experienced hereabouts in Gilbert and Sullivan business."

-Other performers who went on to further musical accomplishments include Bertram Kelso (Reading Choral Society, Toronto Mendelssohn Choir), Godfrey Rideout (symphonic composer and conductor, Eaton Operatic Society), Howard Russell (Oshawa Choral Society, Serenata Singers), Bill Wright (Orpheus Theatre), and Bert Scarborough (30 productions of the Eaton Operatic Society).
+Alfred Kidney directed many of the company's productions and those of other light opera companies.